astronomer/docs/software/integrate-iam.md

 - Create an IAM OIDC Identity Provider
 - Create an IAM Policy
-- Create an IAM Role
+- Create an IAM role
 - Create a Trust Relationship

 ### Step 1: Create an IAM OIDC identity provider